Nicole-lq/GSN_KAN/README.md

 The previously implemented KAN model, with a configuration of **[5, 2, 1], k=3, and dim=3**, was trained to predict the redshift values.
 This time, the model achieved the following performance metrics:

-- **Results for test**:
+## Performance metrics

+- Test data:
   - R² : 0.58
-  - Best MSE : 0.0108
+  - MSE : 0.0108

-- **Results for validation**:
+- Test data:
   - R² : 0.55
-  - Best MSE : 0.0110
+  - MSE : 0.0110

 <p align="left">
   <img src="images/update.png" width="900">
 </p>

+# Discussion

-Despite the fact that the KAN model architecture remained unchanged throughout this experiment, the results indicate that significant improvements can still be achieved through better data management practices.
-The observed performance metrics suggest that further enhancements to the dataset, could lead to more accurate predictions of redshift values. **Future work should focus on these preprocessing techniques to optimize the dataset and ultimately improve model efficacy before anything else.**
+Although the architecture of the KAN model remained unchanged throughout this experiment, the results indicate that substantial improvements could still be achieved through enhanced data management practices.
+The observed performance metrics suggest that further refinements to the dataset could lead to more accurate predictions of redshift values. **Future work should prioritize these preprocessing techniques to optimize the dataset and ultimately enhance model efficacy.**